-Severe Weather Coordination Message #2 – Wednesday Afternoon and Evening 9/15/21 Severe Weather Potential
+Severe Weather & Flash Flood Coordination Message #1 – Overnight Thursday Night 9/23/21-Friday Evening 9/24/21 Severe Weather & Flash Flood Potential

 Hello to all…

-..SKYWARN Self-Activation will monitor any activity overnight Tuesday Night and particularly the severe weather potential for Wednesday Afternoon and Evening..
+..SKYWARN Self-Activation will monitor the severe weather and flash flood potential overnight into early Friday Evening..

-SKYWARN Self-Activation will monitor the severe weather potential for Wednesday Afternoon and Evening.
-This will be the last coordination message as we shift into operations mode.
-Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook, WPC Excessive Rainfall Outlook and SPC Day-1 Convective Outlook:
+SKYWARN Self-Activation will monitor the severe weather and flash flood potential overnight into early Friday Evening.
+This is likely to be the only coordination message on this severe weather potential as we shift into operations mode.
+Below is the NWS Boston/Norton Flash Flood Watch statement, Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook: